kaitks/kaitks.github.io/_posts/2017-06-03-basic-equipments-for-the-long-lived-programmer.md

 You will switch window less often, be able to stay in focus longer, and your productivity will be up at least 20% in most cases.

-23/24″ is good enough.
-27″ is often too big in a normal office place.
-And pay attention to light reflection.
-It makes day and night different in the long run.
+23" to 27″ ones are most commons.
+And pay attention to monitor glare.
+Adjust your monitor accordingly to avoid it.

 ### A Macbook Pro

 This is highly opinionated.
 I used both Ubuntu laptops and Macbook.
-Ubuntu laptops are fine but Macbook is purely great.
+Ubuntu laptops are good but Macbook is great.
-- Its track-pad, keyboard and monitor are exceptional.
+- Its track-pad and monitor are exceptional.
-- Its battery will easily last you a day.
+- Its battery will last you a whole day.
-- Its design screams high-quality, is minimal and well balanced in details.
+- Its design screams high-quality and minimal.
 - Even its adapter look nice.
-- The OS is very intuitive.
+- The OS is intuitive.
-- Its is very easy to install packages using brew.
-- If you do design, it is the natural choice as it is compatible with Adobe CS, Sketch...
-There is no worthy alternative.
+- If you also do design, it is the natural choice as it is compatible with Adobe CS, Sketch...
-- It makes you feel good.
-- It is inspirational.
-- And if you want to upgrade, its resell value is high.

-Once you go Mac, you never go back.

 ### A noise isolated headphone